-Although I was not aware of Marvin Gaye‘s troubles which would be the reason why he landed in the area, I could feel the man was like absorbing everything he was lookin’ at, probably to make himself familiar with this environment, way different from his native American one, but also as if he was in search/need of a new breathe.
+Although I was not aware of Marvin Gaye‘s troubles which would be the reason why he landed in the area, I could feel the man was like absorbing everything he was lookin’ at.
+Probably to make himself familiar with this environment.
+Way different from his native American one.
+But also as if he was in search/need of a new breath.

-We met like this, in front of the North Sea, like 3 or 4 times during my staying, exchanging thoughts about this or that, with myself explaining him I was into Soul, Funk, Disco and Jazz, spinning here or there during the weekends.
-We eventually went to have a drink at some bar where I discovered he enjoyed playing darts along with local people.
+We met like this, in front of the North Sea, like 3 or 4 times during my staying.
+Exchanging thoughts about this or that.
+With myself explaining him I was into Soul, Funk, Disco and Jazz, spinning here or there during the weekends.
+We eventually went to have a drink at some bar.
+There, I discovered he enjoyed playing darts along with local people.
 I would go back to Oostende a couple of months later at Marvin‘s invitation to see him performing live at the Kursaal (the city’s casino) during the first weekend of July 1981.

-I could clearly realize how high he was on his search for perfection, makin’ sure each and every single detail was sorted out when rehearsing.
-From the exact moment where he could take a breathe, to the most carressing arrangements he could set up along with his musicians, meanwhile always caring about maintaining a certain the distance he felt like he had to be from the microphone.
+I could clearly realize how high he was on his search for perfection.
+Makin’ sure each and every single detail was sorted out when rehearsing.
+From the exact moment where he could take a breath.
+To the most carressing arrangements he could set up along with his musicians.
+Meanwhile always caring about maintaining a certain the distance he felt like he had to be from the microphone.
 An equation which is probably for much in Marvin‘s apparent body introversion on stage added to a certain reserve…

-I would meet him once again quite incidentally, a few months later, in London, and notice an evolution regarding his view of the time he was livin’ back then.
-This would be the very last time I saw him, although he managed to get a copy of his 1982 released ‘Midnight Love’ album sent to me…
+I would meet him once again quite incidentally, a few months later, in London.
+And notice an evolution regarding his view of the time he was livin’ back then.
+This would be the very last time I saw him.
+Although he managed to get a copy of his 1982 ‘Midnight Love’ album coming to my place…

-Now with the time, I would tend to see Marvin Gaye’s existence as a line made of unceasing ups & downs purely based on emotions.
-And this is probably what makes his contribution so vibrant as well as it would have been the fuel of such a moody behaviour, based on contradictory feelings, not to say internal demons.
-A sort of Dr Jeyckill & Mr Hide unhidden version if you allow me the expression, leading to those extremes including the ultimate one on Apr 1st 1984 which Marvin’s existence’s been made of…
+Now with the time, I would tend to see Marvin Gaye’s existence as a line made of unceasing ups and downs purely based on emotions.
+And this is probably what makes his contribution so vibrant.
+As well as it would have been the fuel of such a moody behaviour, based on contradictory feelings, not to say internal demons.
+A sort of Dr Jeyckill & Mr Hide unhidden version if you allow me the expression.
+Leading to those extremes including the ultimate one on Apr 1st 1984 which Marvin’s existence’s been made of…

 Marvin, you were a friend of mine…